Running with Docker

 Run from Docker Desktop

-Start the container by cliking ‘Run’.
+Start the container by clicking ‘Run’.
 The log output is shown in Docker Desktop.

 Default test set